-// Me // –

 I used to collect froglets as a child and keep in a makeshift glass-jar terrarium.
 My mother didn’t like that, so I started breeding guppies instead.3 By a twisted route my interest in nature made me end up in science, which is perhaps not too surprising.
 I used to think of scientists as more than human: supernaturally intelligent and unhumanly selfless, but have since realised that scientists are just people — as am I.

 I came to England to do a 4-year undergraduate degree (MSci) in Genetics at University College London, where it dawned on me that my passion may not as much be the doing of science, but rather the philosophy thereof.
 Since actions are more fruitful than thoughts, I nevertheless continued on to do a Master’s degree by research at the University of Cambridge, working on a project in molecular microbiology.
-I then continued on to the University of Oxford, where I am now, working on a doctorate project on secretory cell biology, using the fruit fly as a model.
+I then continued on to the University of Oxford, where I worked on a doctorate project on secretory cell biology, using the fruit fly as a model.
+After eight years at university, I decided enough is enough, and now I work as an analyst, which is quite different, and therefore fun.

 3. She didn’t like that either.
 Possibly because it also involved a million little jars — filled with guppies rather than froglets.